 Tree planting is essential to restoring and maintaining the urban forest and to providing the benefits of trees to areas where they are lacking.
-The City owns and manages substantial land area that is suitable for tree planting, including street-side planting areas, other City right-of-way locations, City parks, and other City properties.
+The City owns and manages substantial land area that is suitable for tree planting, including street-side planting areas, City right-of-way locations, City parks, and other City properties.
 While the City directly owns and manages a relatively small proportion of land area compared to land owned privately, planting trees in public space is one of the most direct ways the City can work to expand and maintain the urban forest.
-The City targets to plant 100 trees per year in public space.
 A diverse array of native tree species from the Approved Tree Species List are used for these plantings.
 Long-lived large canopy species are planted wherever possible and appropriate.
+Tree plantings are conducted through an experienced contractor and follow ANSI A300 standards.